ropensci-archive/roweb2/content/blog/2018-01-12-rprofile-karthik-ram.md

 KO: What advice do you have for people who want to get involved in more things?
 There must have been a point in your life when you weren’t involved in all these things.
 How do you choose paths to go down?

 KR: Early on I said yes to everything and ended up terribly over committed.
-There are people who thrive on heavy context switching and I am definitely not of them.
+There are people who thrive on heavy context switching and I am definitely not one of them.
 You have to feel it out, walk into the pool and find where the deep end is, and decide where you want to be.
-That’s a good thing to figure out, but once you know yourself, hold yourself to that.
+That’s a hard thing to figure out, but once you know yourself, hold yourself to that.

 The other bit of advice I have is that people are generally open to talking to you.
 So don't be shy about reaching out to people you want advice from.
 One of the things I love about [rOpenSci] unconf is that it demystifies folks like [Hadley Wickham](http://hadley.nz/) and others of that caliber.
 He’s just a dude who likes cocktails and coding and is very friendly and approachable.
 Once you chat with people here about your work, you realize that you belong and that you can do this.
 I want more people to feel part of the community.